|Bid||0.0000 x 36100|

 Denbury Resources (DNR) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

-PLANO, Texas, Dec.
-03, 2018 -- Denbury Resources Inc. (NYSE: DNR) (“Denbury” or the “Company”) today announced that Chris Kendall, President and Chief Executive Officer, will.
+PLANO, Texas, June 03, 2019 -- Denbury Resources Inc. (NYSE: DNR) (“Denbury” or the “Company”) today announced that members of senior management will be attending the 2019 RBC.

 DENVER, May 29, 2019 /PRNewswire/ -- EnerCom is pleased to announce that legendary oilman Harold G. Hamm, chairman and CEO of Continental Resources (CLR), will take the stage for a discussion about U.S. shale and look at the prospects for U.S. oil and gas exploration in a "fireside chat" Tuesday, August 13, 2019, during EnerCom's The Oil & Gas Conference® in downtown Denver's Westin hotel.

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to the latest value, growth, and momentum trends to underscore strong picks.